dashea/dashea.github.io/_posts/2018-03-23-RPM-Dependencies.md

 ### Kinda-requires: Recommends and Supplements

-The idea behind Recommends is that it describes packages that *should* be a part of the transaction, but they don't *need* to be part of the transaction.
+The idea behind Recommends is that it describes packages that *should* be a part of the transaction, but don't *need* to be part of the transaction.
 If satisfying a Recommends is not possible, it can be ignored.

 Supplements describes the same sort of relationship, but in the other direction.
 However, Recommends and Supplements describe different data.
 Like "Requires" and "Conflicts", "Recommends" and "Supplements" match "Provides", but they match in different directions.
-For PkgA that "Recommends: ProviderB", the relationship is satisfied by any package that provides ProviderB.
+For PkgA that "Recommends: ProviderB", the relationship is satisfied by any package that "Provides" ProviderB.

 $$
 Pkgs_{A_{recommends}} = \bigcup\limits_{rec \in Recommends_A} \{ pkg \in Repository: (\exists p \in Provides_{pkg}: p \models rec )\}
 $$

-For the case of PkgB "Supplements: ProviderA", a package is to have a Recommends relationship with PkgB if any of its providers satisfy ProviderA.
+For the case of PkgB "Supplements: ProviderA", a package being installed has a Recommends relationship with PkgB if any of the to-be-installed package providers satisfy ProviderA.

 $$
 Pkgs_{A_{supplementedBy}} = \bigcup\limits_{p \in Provides_A} \{ pkg \in Repository: (\exists sup \in Supplements_{pkg}: p \models sup )\}